openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ## Symmetric Algorithms for SEIPD Packets

 Implementations MUST implement `AES-256`.
+An implementation SHOULD use `AES-256` in the case of a v1 SEIPD packet, or `AES-256` with any available AEAD mode in the case of a v2 SEIPD packet, if all recipients indicate support for it (explicitly or implicitly).

 A v4 or v6 certificate that contains a PQ(/T) key SHOULD include `AES-256` in the "Preferred Symmetric Ciphers for v1 SEIPD" subpacket.
 A v6 certificate that contains a PQ(/T) key SHOULD include